MarksBench/mb_24x256_512_CP/README.md

 Very simple CircuitPython module/driver for Microchip 24x256 and 24x512 I2C EEPROM devices.
 Works with RP2040 (tested on Raspberry Pi Pico), should run on other microcontrollers that have hardware or software I2C and run CircuitPython 6.2.

 This module is intended to make using the 24x256/512 as simple as possible.
 It has the following functions:
-- Write a value (range 0-255) to a SRAM address (range 0-2047)
+- Write a value (range 0-255) to an EEPROM address (range 0-32767 for the 24x256, 0-65535 for the 24x512)
-- Read a value from an SRAM address (range 0-2047), values are returned as integers And that's it.
+- Read a value from an EEPROM address, values are returned as integers (range 0-255)
+- And that's it.

 Author: mark@marksbench.com